lichao-sun/Mora/README.md

-# Mora: More like a Sora, Personalized Sora with Your Own Design
+# Mora: More like a Sora, Personalized Video Generation with Your Own Design

 Mora: Enabling Generalist Video Generation via A Multi-Agent Framework